-5 Best Harley Quinn Hair and Makeup Tutorials for Halloween
+5 Harley Quinn Hair and Makeup Tutorials for Halloween

-So, you want to do a Harley Quinn Halloween costume this year, huh?
-Hey, we’re not judging you—she’s a crazy cool comic book character that manages to look both badass and sexy at the same time.
-Plus, she gives you an excuse to carry a bat all night, and that’s a double win in our book.
+It’s been over a year since Margot Robbie brought her version of Harley Quinn to the big screen in ‘Suicide Squad,’ but suffice it to say that we’re still totally obsessed.
+The chick is a total badass, and she’s got style for days.
+Not to mention the fact that when you dress up as her for Halloween, you get to carry around a bat.
+What’s not to love?

-MORE: 18 Halloween Outfit Ideas for People Who Can’t Deal with Costumes
+The only problem?
+Harley Quinn has been an uber popular costume for a couple Halloweens running.
+But that doesn’t mean you shouldn’t still live your wildest DC Comics dreams this year; it just means that you’ll need to add your own spin to the costume, lest you look like every other drunk girl who roamed the street on All Hallow’s Eve ’16 with haphazard splashes of blue and red eyeshadow on their faces.

-We’re going to warn you, though: Harley Quinn is going to be a popular costume this Halloween.
-But that doesn’t mean you shouldn’t still live your wildest DC Comics dreams; it just means that you’ll need to add your own spin to the costume, lest you look like every other drunk girl on the street with haphazard splashes of blue and red eyeshadow on their faces.
+MORE: The Adult Way to Dress for Halloween, and 34 Chic Pieces to Shop Now

 And we’re here to help you do that.
 We scoured the interwebs for the five best Harley Quinn costume tutorials that are totally traditional, yet definitively unique, so you can stand out this Halloween—in a good way.
 Scroll down to see our favorite how-tos.